An Alternative to Knee Replacement

 Focused on hyaline-like cartilage repair and joint preservation.

-97.7% Improved at 48 weeks in Phase 3 trial data
+97.7% Improved at 48 weeks in Phase 3 data

 • Regenerates hyaline-like cartilage